HaoRyuZark/Programming/Theory/Software_Engineering.md

 -   Scalability potential

 A good quality management approach balances both measurable and non-measurable aspects, using metrics where possible while relying on experience and best practices otherwise.

 ---

-## Test Driven Development (TDD)

-A practice where tests are written before the code.
-The cycle follows:

-1. **Red** – Write a failing test.
-2. **Green** – Write the minimum code to pass the test.
-3. **Refactor** – Improve the code while ensuring the test still passes.

-### Unit Testing

-Tests individual components (usually functions or classes) in isolation.
-Fast and localized, it's the foundation of a reliable test suite.

-### Integration Testing

-Verifies that multiple components work together as expected.
-For example, testing interactions between a database and an API layer.

-### End-to-End (E2E) Testing

-Simulates real user scenarios through the full stack, testing the system from start to finish.
-Useful for detecting issues in user flows.

-### Smoke Testing

-A basic test suite run to check whether the major functions of an application work after a build or deployment.
-Often called “build verification tests.”

-### Regression Testing

-Ensures that recent changes haven’t broken existing functionality.
-It helps prevent reintroducing old bugs.

-### Acceptance Testing

-Tests whether the system meets business requirements.
-Often done by QA or stakeholders using user stories or criteria.

-### Given-When-Then Naming Convention

-A part variant of the Test-Driven Development approach is the Behavior-Driven Development.
-This methodology uses the Given-When-Then format to describe tests such that it tells the expected behavior of the system in a human-readable way.

--   **Given**: The initial context or state.
--   **When**: The action or event that occurs.
--   **Then**: The expected outcome or result.

----